The Most Effective Workplace Learning Methods

-It holds that individuals obtain 70% of their knowledge from job-related experiences, 20% from informal interactions, and 10% from formal educational events.
+The model purports that individuals obtain 70% of knowledge from hands-on experiences, 20% from informal interactions, and 10% from formal educational events.

 The model was created in the ‘80s by three researchers working with the Center for Creative Leadership, a nonprofit educational institution in Greensboro, N.C.